nrednav/cuid2/README.md

         fmt.Println(err.Error())
     }

-    // This function generate an id with a length of 32 id2 := generate()
+    // This function generates an id with a length of 32 id = generate()

     // Validate
     cuid2.IsCuid(id)
-    cuid2.IsCuid(id2)
 }
 ```